eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

 5.2.4.3.
 Connection Pooling

-   In many sitations, such as web applications, there will be a large number of small database transactions.
+   In many situations, such as web applications, there will be a large number of small database transactions.
 When this is the case, it usually makes sense to create a pool of database connections available for web requests as needed.
 Although MySQL does not spawn an extra process when a connection is made, there is still a small amount of overhead to create and set up the connection.
 Pooling of connections also alleviates problems such as collecting large amounts of sockets in the TIME_WAIT state.

    Setting up pooling of MySQL connections with Spring is as simple as changing the data source configuration in the application